EffectOrientedProgramming/book/Chapters/04_Initialization.md

       makeX
 ```

-We declare `X.dependent` a noun in the world of programming where we mash words together.
+In the world of programming where we mash words together, we declare `X.layer` a noun.
-Now we provide the dependency in a program:
+Now we provide the dependency to a program:

 ```scala 3 mdoc:runzio
 import zio.*